benmccormick/benmccormick.github.io/pages/posts/marionette-view-life-cycles.md

 ### Take What You Need

 Like everything else in Marionette and Backbone, life cycles are a pattern that you can choose to use or ignore.
 If you want to define your own way of managing a Views life cycle, it's perfectly possible to do so.
 But the advantages provided by Marionette's implementation are quite nice.
 It presents a simple mental model of what occurs to a View over time, fits in with the other patterns provided by Marionette, and doesn't require any extra boilerplate when you choose not to use them.
 I personally use some of these methods a lot, and have never used a few of them at all.
 But it's helpful to know what is available so that you can keep that simple model of how a View changes over time and choose the appropriate hook for any given View code.
 Code is scalable when you can take a few simple concepts and use them repeatedly to build up to something big.
 That's what Marionette can do for you.

----

-### Subscribe

-Thanks for taking the time to read this post!
-This is the 4th post in a [series on Marionette][marionetteexplained], so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-If you're interested in Marionette development, you also may be interested in [my recent post][jobpost].
-Windsor Circle makes heavy use of Marionette and we're looking to hire Backbone developers.
-If that sounds interesting, consider applying.

 <div class="footnotes">